Maldivians in Sri Lanka

-Maldivian Sri Lankan refer to people of Dhivehi ethnicity living in Sri Lanka, there are approximately 20,000 of them, as of 2013.
+Maldivian Sri Lankan refer to people of Dhivehi ethnicity living in Sri Lanka, there were over 8,000 of them, as of 2019, declining to 1,280 in 2025.

 History

-Sinhalese people, as well as Bengali people and Oriya people have connections to Mahl people due to long-lasting contact through trade and travel.
+Sinhalese people, as well as Bengali people and Odia people have connections to Mahl people due to long-lasting contact through trade and travel.
 Local oral tradition says that when Mahls went to the Maldives the Tivarun who first settled in the islands have migrated to Sri Lanka.